clicon/clixon-docs/controller.rst

    cli# commit push

+If there are no services, changes will be pushed and committed without invoking any service handlers.

 If the commit fails for any reason, the error is printed and the changes remain as prior to the commit call::

    cli# commit push